How do I create a strong STORYHIVE application?

 My Father's Footsteps - box art

-My Father's Footsteps - title card
+My Father's Footsteps - image card

 No Filter - box art

-No Filter - Title Card
+No Filter - image card

 A pitch video might sound intimidating, but it’s nothing to be afraid of.
 Anyone can make an amazing pitch video.
 Your pitch video should answer three questions: Why this story?
 Why Now?
 Why you?
 We want to support stories that haven’t been heard before, by communities that know how to tell them best.
 Highlight why you’re the best person to tell this story.
 Share your personal connection to the story and community, what your team offers and why this idea is new, fresh and relevant.
 We want to know why this story needs to be told now, and why we should be so excited to be on board.